CGAL 6.0.1 - 2D Straight Skeleton and Polygon Offsetting

 2. Instantiate the polygon offset builder passing in the straight skeleton as a parameter.

-Each element in the resulting sequence is an offset contour, given by a boost::shared_ptr holding a dynamically allocated instance of the Container type.
+Each element in the resulting sequence is an offset contour, given by a std::shared_ptr holding a dynamically allocated instance of the Container type.
 Such a container can be any model of the SequenceContainer concept, for example, a CGAL::Polygon_2, or just a std::vector of 2D points.

 The resulting sequence of offset contours can contain both outer and inner contours.
 Each offset hole (inner offset contour) would logically belong in the interior of some of the outer offset contours.
 However, this algorithm returns a sequence of contours in arbitrary order and there is no indication whatsoever of the parental relationship between inner and outer contours.